Smoke detector not working

 Test the smoke detector

-Press the test button on your smoke detector to ensure it's functioning properly.
-The alarm should sound if it's working correctly.
+Press the test button on the detector to ensure it is beeping and the lights are functioning properly.

 2. 2